Does the practice accept insurance?

-If you are interested in seeking reimbursement from your insurance company, contact them directly to obtain information about your “out-of-network” coverage for mental health.
+If you are interested in seeking reimbursement from your insurance company for “out-of-network” outpatient mental health services, please contact your insurance company.
 Some clients will receive a portion of fees reimbursed to them from their insurance companies.
 Many clients will not receive any reimbursement.
 Being reimbursed the full fee is extremely rare.
 You will want to ask your insurance company:

 1) Do I have “out-of-network” benefits?
 If so, what is my deductible for “out-of network” treatment?